-Pregnancy does not significantly affect lamivudine pharmacokinetic parameters, as reported in 2 separate studies.2,3 This was confirmed in a larger analysis of 114 pregnant women, 123 women in labor, and 47 non-pregnant women, in which all received standard once- or twice-daily lamivudine doses.4 Pregnant women had a 22% higher apparent clearance than non-pregnant and postpartum women, but this increase did not lead to subtherapeutic exposure.
-The level of lamivudine exposure in pregnant women, although lower than exposure in non-pregnant and parturient women, was relatively close to data reported previously for non-pregnant adults.4 Thus, no dose adjustment in pregnancy is necessary.
+Two separate studies have reported that pregnancy does not significantly affect lamivudine pharmacokinetic parameters.2,3 This was confirmed in an analysis of 114 pregnant women, 123 women in labor, and 47 nonpregnant women, in which all participants received standard once-daily or twice-daily lamivudine doses.4 Pregnant women had a 22% higher apparent clearance than nonpregnant and postpartum women, but this increase did not lead to subtherapeutic exposure.
+The level of lamivudine exposure in pregnant women, although lower than exposure in nonpregnant and parturient women, was relatively close to results reported previously for nonpregnant adults.4 Thus, no dose adjustment for lamivudine is necessary during pregnancy.

 Placental and Breast Milk Passage

-Lamivudine readily crosses the placenta in humans, achieving cord blood levels comparable to maternal concentrations.3 In a study of 123 mother/infant pairs, the placental transfer expressed as fetal-to-maternal area under the curve (AUC) ratio was 0.86, and the lamivudine amniotic fluid accumulation, expressed as the amniotic fluid-to-fetal AUC ratio, was 2.9.4 Other studies have also noted accumulation of lamivudine in amniotic fluid due to urinary excretion of lamivudine by the fetus into amniotic fluid.2
+Lamivudine readily crosses the placenta in humans, achieving cord blood levels comparable to maternal plasma concentrations.3 In a study of 123 mother/infant pairs, the placental transfer, expressed as fetal-to-maternal area under the curve (AUC) ratio, was 0.86, and the lamivudine amniotic fluid accumulation, expressed as the amniotic fluid-to-fetal AUC ratio, was 2.9.4 Other studies have also noted accumulation of lamivudine in amniotic fluid due to urinary excretion of lamivudine by the fetus into amniotic fluid.2

 Lamivudine is excreted into human breast milk.
-In a study in Kenya of 67 nursing mothers receiving a combination regimen of zidovudine, lamivudine, and nevirapine, the median breast milk lamivudine concentration was 1,214 ng/mL and the median ratio of lamivudine concentration in breast milk to that in plasma was 2.56.5 In infants who were exposed to lamivudine only via breast milk, median plasma lamivudine concentration was 23 ng/mL (IC50 of lamivudine against wild-type HIV = 0.6–21 ng/mL).
-In a separate study of breastfeeding women in Malawi who were receiving lamivudine (in combination with tenofovir and efavirenz), concentrations of lamivudine in breast milk were higher than those in maternal plasma at 1 month (3.29-fold higher) and 12 months (2.35-fold higher) after delivery; infant plasma levels at ages 6 and 12 months, on the other hand, revealed median (IQR) lamivudine concentrations of only 2.5 (2.5-7.6) and 0 (0-2.5) ng/mL, respectively.6
+In a study in Kenya of 67 nursing mothers who received a combination regimen of zidovudine, lamivudine, and nevirapine, the median breast milk lamivudine concentration was 1,214 ng/mL and the median ratio of lamivudine concentration in breast milk to that in plasma was 2.56.5 In infants who were exposed to lamivudine only via breast milk, the median plasma lamivudine concentration was 23 ng/mL (IC50 of lamivudine against wild-type HIV = 0.6–21 ng/mL).
+In a separate study of breastfeeding women in Malawi who were receiving lamivudine in combination with tenofovir disoproxil fumarate and efavirenz, concentrations of lamivudine in breast milk were higher than those in maternal plasma at 1 month (3.29-fold higher) and 12 months (2.35-fold higher) after delivery.
+Infant plasma levels at ages 6 and 12 months, on the other hand, revealed median lamivudine concentrations of only 2.5 ng/mL (with an interquartile range [IQR] of 2.5–7.6) and 0 ng/mL (with an IQR of 0–2.5), respectively.6

 Teratogenicity/Adverse Pregnancy Outcomes

-In a large French cohort, lamivudine exposure in the first trimester was associated with an increased risk of overall birth defects (adjusted odds ratio = 1.37; 95% CI, 1.06–1.73) but there was no organ system or specific birth defect that predominated.7 However, in the Antiretroviral Pregnancy Registry, sufficient numbers of first-trimester exposures to lamivudine in humans have been monitored to detect at least a 1.5-fold increase in risk of overall birth defects and a 2-fold increase in cardiovascular and genitourinary defects (the most common classes).
-No such increase in birth defects has been observed with lamivudine.
-Among cases of first-trimester lamivudine exposure reported to the Antiretroviral Pregnancy Registry, the prevalence of birth defects was 3.0% (145 of 4,763 births; 95% CI, 2.6% to 3.6%) compared with a 2.7% total prevalence in the U.S. population, based on Centers for Disease Control and Prevention surveillance.8
+In a large French cohort, lamivudine exposure in the first trimester was associated with an increased risk of overall birth defects (adjusted odds ratio = 1.37; 95% CI, 1.06–1.73), but there was no affected organ system or specific birth defect that predominated.7 However, in the Antiretroviral Pregnancy Registry, sufficient numbers of first-trimester exposures to lamivudine have been monitored to detect at least a 1.5-fold increase in risk of overall birth defects and a two-fold increase in the risk of cardiovascular and genitourinary defects (the most common classes of birth defects in the general population).
+No such increase in the risk of birth defects has been observed with lamivudine.
+Among cases of first-trimester lamivudine exposure reported to the Antiretroviral Pregnancy Registry, the prevalence of birth defects was 3.0% (151 of 5,008 births; 95% CI, 2.6% to 3.5%) compared with a 2.7% total prevalence in the U.S. population, based on Centers for Disease Control and Prevention surveillance.8

-An analysis of Antiretroviral Pregnancy Registry data demonstrated lower risk of spontaneous abortions, induced abortions, and preterm births for lamivudine-containing regimens compared with non-lamivudine antiretroviral regimens.9
+An analysis of Antiretroviral Pregnancy Registry data demonstrated a lower risk of spontaneous abortions, induced abortions, and preterm births with use of lamivudine-containing regimens compared with use of non-lamivudine antiretroviral regimens.9

 Other Safety Information

-In a large, U.S. cohort study of uninfected infants born to women living with HIV, lamivudine exposure during pregnancy was not associated with increased risk of adverse infant outcomes in any of the growth, hearing, language, neurology, neurodevelopment, metabolic, hematologic/clinical chemistry, and blood lactate domains assessed.10
+In a large U.S. cohort study of infants without HIV born to women living with HIV, lamivudine exposure during pregnancy was not associated with increased risk of adverse infant outcomes in any of the growth, hearing, language, neurology, neurodevelopment, metabolic, hematologic/clinical chemistry, and blood lactate domains assessed.10

 |Formulation||Dosing Recommendations||Use in Pregnancy|